 Opto Isolator.
-Insert and solder in the Opto-Isolator with the CORRECT ORIENTATION for pin No 1 (The bevelled edge of the plastic must be towards the bottom of the board).
+Insert and solder in the Opto-Isolator with the CORRECT ORIENTATION for pin No 1 (The black shiny dot must be towards the bottom left of the board).

 Component Insertion 6 - Small Capacitors, Resonator, Interface & Code Pins, and LED Output Terminal.